History, tourist information, and nearby accommodation

 Sometime in the 6th century, Kentigern (otherwise known as St Mungo) began to convert residents of the Caldbeck area to Christianity, baptising them in the waters of a holy well near the beck.
 The well still stands behind the later church, beside the river.
 There was a small stone church, or cell, near the holy well.

 Monks of Carlisle later established a hospice for travellers here, but in 1112 this ancient building was replaced by St Kentigern's church.
 The chancel was rebuilt in 1512 at the same time as a chantry chapel was erected for the family of John Whelpdale.

-Much of the building we see today is the result of a Victorian restoration, but the church retains its 14th century font, and pieces of Norman carved stones have ben reset over the tower door.
+Much of the building we see today is the result of a Victorian restoration, but the church retains its 14th-century font, and pieces of Norman carved stones have been reset over the tower door.
 Another Norman doorway is inside the porch, though this seems to have been moved from its original position elsewhere.
-Inside the porch is a medieval grave slab and a holy water stoup.
-There is a 13th century piscina, and wall paintings dated 1731.
+Inside the porch are a medieval grave slab and a holy water stoup.
+There is a 13th-century piscina, and wall paintings dated 1731.
 On the west wall is a royal coat of arms to George IV.

 The song, in Cumbrian dialect, was later published in several different versions and set to the tune of the Scottish song Bonnie Annie.
 Peel became a minor celebrity locally, but the song really gained popularity long after his death in 1854 after a fall while hunting.
 He was buried in the churchyard of St Kentigern's church in Caldbeck, under a gravestone carved with hunting symbols.